team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/bananas.md

 **Symptoms:**
 - **Panama disease:**
   - All varieties except sour varieties are susceptible to Panama disease.
-  - The pathogen infects the root system, blocking the vascular tissue.
-Brown discoloration appears in the pseudostem and corm.
+  - Brown discoloration in pseudostem and corm, wilting, yellowing leaves
   - Wilting occurs due to impaired water absorption, causing the leaves to yellow, fall from the petiole, and eventually lead to plant death.
   - Symptoms often appear on bushes near developing banana canes, while smaller plants may not show symptoms.